Overall, the quality of the free dining was quite good, particularly in the main dining room (s), which was high for banquet-style dining.

 For dinner, passengers can choose between standard two-seating arrangements (6 and 8:30 p.m. on my cruise) or My Time Dining, a flexible option where you choose your own dining time each day.
 Either way, the food's the same, and largely, so is the ambience.
-I chose the My Time option, which is still relatively new to Royal Caribbean, and had a consistently outstanding experience.
-What you give up with My Time is the chance to have the same waiter and tablemates every night -- but the service was exceptional, no matter where I sat.
-(Waiters from previous nights who passed by my table would make a point to say hello.)
+What you give up with My Time is the chance to have the same waiter and tablemates every night -- but the service was exceptional, no matter where we sat.
+(Waiters from previous nights who passed by our table would make a point to say hello.)
 You can pre-reserve My Time Dining on the Royal Caribbean Web site.
 If you wait until you embark, you must choose My Time on the first day by reporting to the dining room on Deck 5, and you can't switch between traditional seating and the flexible option during the cruise.
 With both the online and onboard options, you must pay all gratuities (including cabin steward) up front.
 They're added to your onboard account, and you can't opt out of paying them later.

-Room service is available 24 hours a day, with a $3.95 charge for orders placed between midnight and 5 a.m.
-The breakfast menu (you fill out a card and hang it on your door before going to sleep) is rather more generous than some of RCI's big-ship competitors, going beyond Continental fare to offer "country breakfast" items like eggs and bacon.
+Room Service: Delivery is available 24 hours a day, at a cost of $7.95 per order (which includes a gratuity).
+The breakfast menu is rather more generous than some of RCI's big-ship competitors, going beyond Continental fare to offer "country breakfast" items like eggs and bacon.
 It's available for delivery between 7 and 10 a.m.
 The rest of the time, the selection, though limited, offers a blend of healthy and fast food choices, such as fruit plates, salads, sandwiches, burgers, pizza and chili, along with desserts.